dingxianzhong/dingxianzhong.github.io/_pages/about.md

 <span style='font-size:16px;'>
 I am an Advanced AI Research Scientist at Accenture focusing on multi-agent systems, LLM orchestration, and scalable AI infrastructure.
 At Accenture’s AI Refinery, I work on building the orchestration layer that integrates AI agents and cloud AI platforms through a unified Python SDK for enterprise-scale deployment.
 <br>
-Previously, as a Postdoctoral Researcher at Lawrence Berkeley National Laboratory (LBNL), I developed <a href="https://github.com/dingxianzhong/play-verl">play-verl</a> — a VERL-based reinforcement learning benchmark evaluating PPO and GRPO algorithms on Qwen models with distributed training on multi-GPU systems.
+Previously, as a Postdoctoral Researcher at Lawrence Berkeley National Laboratory (LBNL), I developed play-verl — a VERL-based reinforcement learning benchmark evaluating PPO and GRPO algorithms on Qwen models with distributed training on multi-GPU systems.
 I also worked on LLM fine-tuning for freight infrastructure and large-scale EV simulations.
 I received my Ph.D. in Computer Science and Engineering from the University of California, Merced (UCM).
 </span>